Skip to main content

 In order to practice advanced ESG management toward a sustainable society through business activities, the Compensation Committee considered it appropriate to strongly motivate directors and officers by reflecting the achievement of ESG goals in their compensation decisions.
 After extensive discussions, including with reference to the opinions of external experts on global director compensation, the Compensation Committee decided to introduce ESG indicators from the fiscal year ending December 2022.

-The evaluation items are: "E" (Environment): CDP (Climate Change) *1 , and “S” (Society): Global Engagement Survey *2 The implementation rate has been set at 10% of the evaluation indicators for short-term performance-linked compensation.
+The evaluation items are: "E" (Environment): CDP (Climate Change) *1 and GHG emissions intensity *2, and “S” (Society): Global Engagement Survey *3 The implementation rate has been set at 10% of the evaluation indicators for short-term performance-linked compensation.
 The specific evaluation indicators will be continually reviewed going forward.

 *1. An ESG rating organization that evaluates strategies for responding to climate change and efforts to reduce GHG emissions.